W(h)ither Informed Consent? Research Ethics from Nuremberg to Now

 The Harold T. Shapiro Lecture on Ethics, Science, and Technology

 Alexander M. Capron is a University Professor at the University of Southern California, where he occupies the Scott H. Bice Chair in Healthcare Law, Policy and Ethics at the Gould School of Law, is a Professor of Medicine and Law at the Keck School of Medicine, and co-directs USC’s Pacific Center for Health Policy and Ethics.
-He previously taught at Yale and Georgetown Universities and at the University of Pennsylvania.
-Professor Capron served as the Executive Director of the President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research (1979-83), as Chair of the Biomedical Ethics Advisory Committee of the US Congress (1987-90), as a member of the National Bioethics Advisory Commission (1996-2001), and as the World Health Organization’s first Director of Ethics, Trade, Human Rights and Health Law (2002-06).
+He previously taught at Yale, Georgetown, and the University of Pennsylvania.
+Professor Capron served as the Executive Director of the President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research (1979-83), as Chair of the Biomedical Ethics Advisory Committee of the United States Congress (1987-90), as a member of the National Bioethics Advisory Commission (1996-2001), and as the World Health Organization’s first Director of Ethics, Trade, Human Rights and Health Law (2002-06).
 He has written and edited a dozen books and more than 250 scholarly articles and chapters.
-Professor Capron received his L.L.B. from Yale Law School and his B.A. from Swarthmore College.